intitni/NotReactive/README.md

 ## License

-LightWeightReactive is available under the MIT license.
+NotReactive is available under the MIT license.
 See the LICENSE file for more info.